Sampling recovery on function classes with a structural condition: Introduction

 \begin{Theorem} Assume that $\Psi$ is a uniformly bounded Riesz system (in the space $L_2(\Omega,\mu)$) satisfying (\ref{ub}) and \eqref{Riesz} for some constants $0<R_1\leq R_2<\infty$.
 Let $2\le p<\infty$ and $a>0$.
 There exist constants $c=c(a,b,\bt,p,R_1,R_2,d)$ and $C=C(a,b,\bt,p,d)$ such that we have the bound

 for any $m$ satisfying

-Moreover, this bound is provided by the WOMP. \end{Theorem} We now formulate a version of Theorem \ref{MT1} in the special case of the trigonometric system $\Tr^d$. \begin{Theorem} Assume that $\Psi$ is a uniformly bounded Riesz system (in the space $L_2(\Omega,\mu)$) satisfying (\ref{ub}) and \eqref{Riesz} for some constants $0<R_1\leq R_2<\infty$.
+Moreover, this bound is provided by the WOMP. \end{Theorem} We now formulate a version of Theorem \ref{MT1} in the special case of the trigonometric system $\Tr^d$. \begin{Theorem} Assume that $\Psi$ is the trigonometric system $\Tr^d$.
 Let $2\le p<\infty$ and $a>0$.
-There exist constants $c=c(a,b,\bt,p,R_1,R_2,d)$ and $C=C(a,b,\bt,p,d)$ such that we have the bound
+There exist constants $c=c(a,b,\bt,p,d)$ and $C=C(a,b,\bt,p,d)$ such that we have the bound

 for any $m$ satisfying

 Moreover, this bound is provided by the WOMP. \end{Theorem}